dimitri-mar/SchellingBoardAR/README.md

 ## Train preparation

-To train the model we need to first create a dataset.lknlkn
+To train the model, we need first to create a dataset.

 ## Cell division
 We can take a picture of the table and  divide  the grid into cells.

-For example if we have a picture of a 21x25 grid we can run
+For example, if we have a picture of a 21x25 grid, we can run

 `
 python Img2Game.py -i data/IMG_20221109_155318_499.jpg  -o IMG_20221109_155318_499_jpg -t -g 21x25`

-where `data/IMG_20221109_155318_499.jpg` is the path to the image and `21x25` is the grid size. the output directory will be `IMG_20221109_155318_499_jpg`
+where `data/IMG_20221109_155318_499.jpg` is the path to the image and `21x25` is the grid size.
+The output directory will be `IMG_20221109_155318_499_jpg`

 ### Labelling
 Then we can label  each cell in the output directory in